Azure/aks-engine/docs/design/cert-rotation.md

 Pros:

-- No reboot required after the fact
+- No reboot required after the fact.

 Cons:

-- Requires re-provisionning all the VMs, causing unnecessary time overhead
+- Requires a re-provisioning of all the VMs, causing an unnecessary time overhead.
-- Current implementation does not support this: the newly built master nodes would not be able to join the etcd cluster, thus failing CSE validation
+- Current implementation does not support this: the newly built master nodes would not be able to join the etcd cluster, thus failing CSE validation.

 ### Bash scripts